Sir Walter Farquhar, 1st Baronet: Personal life

 Farquhar died in London in March 1819 and was buried at St Martin-in-the-Fields in Westminster.
 His baronetcy passed to his eldest son, Sir Thomas Harvie Farquhar, 2nd Baronet, although it was his second son Robert Townsend Farquhar who was most successful, becoming the governor of Penang and Mauritius and, subsequently, a Member of Parliament.
 In 1821 he was awarded a baronetcy separate to that of his father.
 Although Sir Walter Farquhar was a very successful physician of his day, he did not publish or develop any medical knowledge and thus he had no lasting impact on British medicine.

 Descendants

-Through is eldest son, he was a grandfather of Sir Walter Farquhar, 3rd Baronet, High Sheriff of Surrey who married Lady Mary Octavia Somerset (daughter of Henry Somerset, 6th Duke of Beaufort and Lady Charlotte Leveson-Gower).
+Through his eldest son, he was a grandfather of Sir Walter Farquhar, 3rd Baronet, High Sheriff of Surrey who married Lady Mary Octavia Somerset (daughter of Henry Somerset, 6th Duke of Beaufort and Lady Charlotte Leveson-Gower).
 Through his second son Robert, he was a grandfather of Sir Walter Townsend-Farquhar, 2nd Baronet, MP for Hertford.

 Through his daughter Charity, he was a grandfather of Walter Kerr Hamilton and Edward William Terrick Hamilton.